TPG RE Finance Trust, Inc. to - GuruFocus.com

-TPG RE Finance Trust, Inc. (NYSE: TRTX) (“TRTX” or the “Company”) today announced that Doug Bouquard, Chief Executive Officer, will present at Nareit’s REITweek: 2023 Investor Conference on Tuesday, June 6, 2023 at 3:45 pm ET.
-Mr. Bouquard and other members of senior management will also host investor meetings on that date.
+TPG RE Finance Trust, Inc. (NYSE: TRTX) (“TRTX” or the “Company”) today announced that Bob Foley, Chief Financial Officer, will participate in a panel discussion about commercial mortgage REITs, and host investor meetings, at Morgan Stanley’s U.S. Financials, Payments & CRE Conference on June 14, 2023.

-A link to the live audio webcast and corporate presentation will be available on the Investor Relations section of TRTX’s website at http%3A%2F%2Finvestors.tpgrefinance.com%2Fevent.
-For those unable to listen to the live audio webcast, a replay will be available on the website shortly after the event.
+The Company’s presentation will be available on the Investor Relations section of TRTX’s website at http%3A%2F%2Finvestors.tpgrefinance.com%2Fevent.

 ABOUT TRTX